janko/janko.io/_posts/2015-04-25-selenium-testing-workflow-with-webdriverio.md

 }).init();
 ```

-It will produce a lot of output, but you'll only really have to look at eat when the tests fail, which is when you will need it anyway.
+It will produce a lot of output, but you'll only really have to look at it when the tests fail, which is when you will need it anyway.

 ## Other Goodies